 “He’d never see it coming…” he continued before smiling.
 “Three brilliant minds like ours?”

 It was a joke, but I could tell from the wistful way in which he breathed in his cigarette that he had entertained the thought before.
-And, once the idea had been let out into the summer air, something changed between the three of us.
-It was as if we now had something to fantasise about during lunch hour.
+And, once the idea had been let out into the summer air, something subtle but undeniable changed between the three of us.
+We now had permission to be more than just colleagues or acquaintances, or even casual friends; we now shared something forbidden, a fantasy that would no doubt lead to knowing smiles during lunch hour.
 Something wicked that was ours and ours alone; something to entertain us inside that tepid, windowless office kitchen.

 As it often did, my brain fired on all sorts of wild tangents.
 If we were to do it, how would we do it?
 Would we sip poison in his morning coffee?
 Approach him after work, bash his brain out with a piece of wood, make it look like a theft-gone-wrong?
 Blackmail him into committing suicide?
 My mind feasted on the possibilities.